 Frequently Asked Questions

-- Can I add grab bars and other accessibility features to either option?
+Q: Can I add grab bars and other features?